antonfirsov/docs/2018/07-July/JapaneseCalendar.md

 As part of its enhanced support for Japanese calendar eras, .NET will adopt this convention.
 However, parsing operations will successfully handle strings that include "1" or "Gannen" as the year component.

 The following example displays a date in the first year of the Heisei era.
 The output from the example illustrates the difference between the current and future handling of the first year of an era by .NET.
+As the output from the example illustrates, the .NET formatting routine converts year 1 to Gannen only if the year is followed by the 年 symbol.

 ```cs
 using System;